 We have more from around the Pacific Division:

-- Mark Williams is out for the Suns‘ Game 3 against the Thunder on Saturday, Duane Rankin of AZ Central notes (via Twitter).
-Williams has missed the start of the series due to a stress reaction in his left foot that has kept him sidelined since April 10.
+• Mark Williams is out for the Suns‘ Game 3 against the Thunder on Saturday, Duane Rankin of the Arizona Republic notes (via Twitter).
+Williams has missed the start of the series due to a stress reaction in his left foot that has kept him sidelined since April 10 and also forced him to miss 15 games in March.
 Oso Ighodaro started Game 2 in his place, though rookie big man Khaman Maluach closed the game, playing the entire fourth quarter.

-- After grinding his way from depth piece to a valuable part of the Suns‘ rotation, Jordan Goodwin‘s energy is needed now more than ever, Doug Haller writes for The Athletic.
-Goodwin ended up starting 10 games for Phoenix during the regular season, including his last three games, and started Game 1 before the calf injury sidelined him after just five minutes.
-Goodwin is a game-time decision, Rankin writes (via Twitter), as is Grayson Allen.
+• After grinding his way from depth piece to a valuable part of the rotation, the Suns need Jordan Goodwin‘s energy more than ever, Doug Haller writes for The Athletic.
+Goodwin made just 10 starts for Phoenix during the regular season, but six of those starts came in the final month, and he also started Game 1 before his calf injury sidelined him after just five minutes.
+Goodwin is a game-time decision for Saturday, Rankin writes (via Twitter), as is Grayson Allen.

-- LeBron James added yet another magical playoff moment to his impressive collection in the Lakers‘ Game 3 victory over the Rockets on Friday, The Athletic’s Dan Woike writes.
-James capped off a 30-second, six-point comeback by hitting a three-pointer in front of the Rockets’ bench, eventually sending the game to overtime when his attempted game-winner rimmed out.
-“In the moment right now, I don’t really think about it,” teammate Rui Hachimura said about playing alongside James.
+• LeBron James added yet another magical playoff moment to his impressive collection in the Lakers‘ Game 3 victory over the Rockets on Friday, The Athletic’s Dan Woike writes.
+James capped off a 30-second, six-point comeback by hitting a three-pointer in front of the Rockets’ bench.
+His attempted game-winner moments later rimmed out, but he and the Lakers sealed the victory in overtime.
+“In the moment right now, I don’t really think about it,” teammate Rui Hachimura said of playing alongside James.
 “But I think in the future, I’ll start thinking about how crazy this whole thing was.
 Almost like in a dream, you know.”